firezone/firezone/rust/gui-client/docs/process_split.md

 # Process split

-This is meant for Linux, but it will probably be similar on Windows.
+This is meant for Linux, but it will be similar on Windows.
 It is probably similar to the existing Mac / iOS / Android process split.

 ## Split boundary